gcallah/Rationalism/CommonCause/common.md

-not been "neutral": instead, it has compelled many businesses to remain open on Sundays, or lose out to their competitors that did so, as well as making it extremely difficult to be employed in certain professions if one would not work on Sundays.
+not been "neutral": instead, it has compelled many businesses to remain open on Sundays, or lose out to their competitors that did so, as well as making it extremely difficult to be employed in certain professions if one will not work on Sundays.
 (Max Weber described this as the "iron cage" in which liberalism trapped individuals: as he noted, "The Puritan wanted to work in a calling; we are forced to do so.")